Changing perspectives for efficient, intelligence-led border control

 Biometrics constitute the safest, most accurate means of verifying a person’s identity.
 Whether it is face, iris or fingerprints, human physical features are unique, permanent, and measurable.
 Biometrics is therefore robust, extremely reliable, and offers an unrivaled level of security perfectly suited to border controls.

 The use of biometrics creates ideal conditions for a more digitalized and convenient travel experience, where passports remain an important part of the process but no longer constitute the only means of verification.
 On top of that, passengers actually favor biometric technology to speed things up at the airport.
-According to the 2019 Global Passenger Survey conducted by IATA, 70% of passengers are willing to share their biometric identifiers1.
-The highest support for this (76%) comes from travelers who fly more than ten times a year for business—a very important target for all travel stakeholders.
+According to the 2023 Global Passenger Survey conducted by IATA, 75% of passengers prefer to use biometric data rather than passports and boarding passes1.

 One of the great value propositions of biometrics is its ease of use, creating the perfect solution to deliver both security and rapid identity verification.
 Walk-through, touchless, at-a-distance systems permit fast, reliable, and hygienic identity checks.
 But how do we choose the most appropriate biometric system for an airport?
 Each process has its pros and cons; and both risk factors and the friction created must be taken into account.
 In addition, not all travelers are tech-savvy.
 This means that equipment adapted to the infrastructure, environment, and population as well as staffed counters continue to be necessary.
 For a biometric system to be effective for border and travel operations, the quality of the data captured, the reliability of the equipment and the accuracy of the algorithms must be top-notch.
 The best biometric devices need to be: